BlazeEMP/prework-study-guide/README.md

 ## Description

-Each section may also have notes on what may be contained in the section

--Motivation?
--Why build this?
--What did it solve?
--What did you learn?

 This project is an independent assignment to allow familiarization with multiple aspects of coding and workflow before starting the coding bootcamp it is for.
 This was made to allow easy access to notes on the 4 subjects which are covered in the prework for bootcamp.
 These are HTML, CSS, Git & GitHub, and JavaScript
 In taking time to build this site in the way it is, hopefully it will stay easy to update and relevant while learning coding or needing to remember important information at times.